timvink/mkdocs-git-revision-date-localized-plugin/docs/options.md

         enabled: !ENV [ENABLED_GIT_REVISION_DATE, True]
   ```

-Which enables you do disable the plugin locally using:
+Which enables you to disable the plugin locally using:

 ```bash
 export ENABLED_GIT_REVISION_DATE=false